7 Ways Weather Affects COPD

 Rapid changes in weather have been linked with worsening COPD symptoms, such as feeling short of breath.
 This may be due to rapid drops in barometric pressure, which may occur just prior to thunderstorms.
 A drop of barometric pressure decreases the oxygen carrying capacity of the air.
 The drop may be small, but it may be significant enough when you have COPD to make you feel like you can’t catch your breath.

 Bottom line.
 Since weather is proven to have an impact on COPD, it is best to stay indoors during extreme weather.
 It’s also best to have the necessary equipment--dehumidifiers, humidifiers, and air conditioners--to create an ideal environment for breathing inside your home.
+People with COPD should get the daily weather reports, and weekly reports so they can adjust outdoor time schedules as necessary.

 See more helpful articles: